mzmine/mzmine_documentation/docs/wizard.md

 The full-width at half maximum for IMS features

 ## MS instrument, e.g., Orbitrap, qTOF, FTICR
-#### MS1/MS2 noise levels
+#### Noise threshold (MS1/MS2)
+Choose the mass detector from the drop down menu.
+Choose the **Factor of lowest signal** for centroided data where each spectrum contains noise signals, often represented by many signals at the same low intensity (spectral grass).
+This may correspond to static noise or single counts.
+Otherwise use an **absolute intensity** threshold.

-Separate noise levels to threshold spectra of MS level 1 and 2 (or above).
+Depending on the selected mass detector, separate absolute noise levels or factors are defined to threshold spectra of MS level 1 and 2 (or above).
 So the MS2 noise level is used for MSn data with level > 1.
 These parameters can be optimized by looking at the spectral raw data in the raw data overview.

 #### Minimum feature height
 The minimum height of chromatograms and features